 Consider affordable alternatives

-Learn about dental tourism
+Learn more about dental tourism

 What do you do if you don’t want an implant?

-A denture is one of the most cost-effective options.
+Full or Partial Dentures: A denture is one of the most cost-effective options.
 Unlike implants, dentures don’t require surgery and can be adjusted to your natural teeth and facial structure.

-Unlike traditional bridges, it does not require filing down adjacent teeth and works well for replacing a single missing tooth, especially for front teeth.
+Resin-Bonded Bridge (Maryland Bridge): Unlike conventional bridges, they do not require grinding down adjacent teeth and are well-suited for replacing single missing teeth, especially in the front tooth area.

-In some cases, orthodontic treatment can close small gaps left by missing teeth, thus avoiding the need for dentures altogether.
+Orthodontic Solutions (if space allows): In some cases, orthodontic treatment can close small gaps caused by missing teeth, making dental prosthetics unnecessary.

 – Not suitable for large gaps or multiple missing teeth.